madelinelui/madelinelui.github.io/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/madelinelui/rsa-thesis/)

 Have you ever looked at a fuzzy rug and anticipated what it felt like, without necessarily having felt it before?
-What you predicted it to feel like, would usually not be too far off the mark.
+What you predicted would probably not be too far off the mark.

 Previous research ([Smith and Goodale, 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4380001/)) showed that haptic information of a familiar object can be predicted in the brain, just by looking at it.
 Interestingly, this is not the case for unfamiliar objects we've never seen before.